PHOENIX UNION SCHOOL DISTRICT

 Ivy Namingha

 My name is Ivy Namingha.
 I am Akimel O’odam/Hopi; I come from the villages of Gu’u Ki (Sacaton), Ush Kehk (Blackwater), and Shungopavi (2nd Mesa).
 My mother is Akimel O’odham and my Father is Hopi.
-I currently reside in Ush Kehk with my mother and my two beautiful children.
+I reside in Ush Kehk with my mother and two beautiful children.

 CASA GRANDE UNION HIGH SCHOOL DISTRICT